identity verification process illustration — document and biometric checks

 2. International Organizations

-• United Nations Security Council (UNSC): Under Article 41 of the United Nations Charter, the Security Council has the authority to maintain and enforce global sanctions
+• United Nations Security Council (UNSC): Under Article 41 of the United Nations Charter, the Security Council has the authority to maintain and enforce global sanctions.

 • World Bank and IMF: The World Bank Listing of Ineligible Firms and Individuals describes all entities barred from participating in World Bank-financed contracts.